tomraster/tomraster/content/authors/admin/_index.md

   url: https://www.parisschoolofeconomics.eu/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio:

 # Interests to show in About widget
 interests:
+- international trade
-- Artificial Intelligence
+- labor
-- Computational Linguistics
+- migration
-- Information Retrieval
+- economic history

 # Education to show in About widget
 education: